 - A trademark registration only protects your mark exactly as it was registered.

 - You’ll lose your ability to protect your brand as far as the U.S. Patent and Trademark Office is concerned (even if it has been trademarked), if you’re not policing its use and taking steps to stop other people from infringing on your mark.

 The onus is on you to monitor your brand and maintain its value by protecting it to ensure others aren’t misusing it or profiting off of it without your permission.
 Therefore, create brand identity guidelines and enforce them.
 After all, the only one who loses out if you don’t protect your marijuana brand is you.

-The amount of money required to rebrand is significant, and you don’t want to have to pay that money if you don’t have to!
-Define your brand and protect it starting right now.
+Bottom-line, the amount of money required to rebrand is significant, and you don’t want to have to pay that money if you don’t have to!
+Define your brand and protect it with brand identity guidelines, trademarking (to the extent possible), and monitoring its usage starting right now.

 Originally published 7/27/18.
 Updated 7/16/21.